 - Time Zone.
-Select your local time zone.
+To select your local time zone, use the drop-down list.
 This setting is used for the blocking schedule and for time-stamping log entries. - Automatically Adjust for Daylight Savings Time.
-Select this check box if your region supports daylight savings time.
+If your region supports daylight savings time, select this check box.
 The router will automatically adjust the time at the start and end of the daylight savings time period.